symfony/symfony-docs/messenger/multiple_buses.rst

                         middleware:
                             - validation
                     event.bus:
-                        # the 'allow_no_handlers' middleware allows to have no handler
-                        # configured for this bus without throwing an exception
-                        # the 'allow_no_senders' middleware allows to have no sender
-                        # configured for this bus without throwing an exception
                         default_middleware:
                             enabled: true
+                            # set "allow_no_handlers" to true (default is false) to allow having
+                            # no handler configured for this bus without throwing an exception
                             allow_no_handlers: false
+                            # set "allow_no_senders" to false (default is true) to throw an exception
+                            # if no sender is configured for this bus
                             allow_no_senders: true
                         middleware:
                             - validation